nlchau2004/Nlchau2004/README.md

 # WELCOME!

 ### Hi there!
 I'm Nathan, a 1st year Electrical Engineering (Changing to Computer Science) Student @ UCI.
+I've always been interested in hardware and software aspect of computers.
+Right now, I'm trying to learn how to learn C++ and web development.

+Clubs:
+- Hack @ UCI
+- ICSSC (Information and Computer Science Student Council)
+- JSA (Japanese Student Association)

 Check out my [LinkedIn](https://www.linkedin.com/in/nlchau2004/)

 <!--